Employee theft is the silent profit killer that plays a major role in the financial life or death of your restaurant, cafe, hotel, or bar.

 - During the hiring phase, a background check is an important opportunity to detect early signs of dishonesty.

-- A person’s past conduct, integrity, and judgment often provides the best indication of their future behavior.
+- A person’s past conduct, integrity, and judgment often provide the best indication of their future behavior.

 - Procedures that are clearly defined, articulated, and fully implemented will reduce the opportunity, desire, and motivation for employees to steal.